stakemix/SolanaValidatorGuide/README.md

 ```
 $ mkdir /home/solana/bin #(Create a directory to hold your scripts )
 ```
-Create a script called solana-start.sh in the above directory.
+Create a script called solana-start.sh in /home/solana/bin.
 Use a text editor and place this file in the bin directory.
 Please note that we simplified all directory setups below to be in root disk.
 Please change the ledger and log directory or soft link it at ~/ledger and ~/log
 ```
 #!/bin/bash
+# Solana-start.sh for starting the solana validator
 set -x
 cd /home/solana
 source /home/solana/.profile